roshansingh98/mi_card_flutter/README.md

 # Mi Card

-## Our Goal
+## The Goal

-Now that you've seen how to create a Flutter app entirely from scratch, we're going to go further and learn more about how to design user interfaces for Flutter apps.
+To go further and learn more about how to design user interfaces for Flutter apps.

-## What you will create
+## What is being done

 Mi Card is a personal business card.
-Imagine every time you wanted to give someone your contact details or your business card but you didn't have it on you.
-Well, now you can get them to download your business card as an app.

-## What you will learn
+## What did I learn

 * How to create Stateless Widgets
 * What is the difference between hot reload and hot refresh and running an app from cold